Finding the right shoe in an eco-friendly way is not easy!

 - Winter boots

-This brings us to a total of 5 pairs.
-If you choose them well, you can keep them for an average of 5 years as an adult...
-So we shouldn't buy more than one pair of these every 5 years, one pair per year, which represents 4.4 pairs less than the French average!
+We arrive at a total of 5 pairs.
+When we choose them well, we understand that as an adult, it is possible to keep them for an average of 5 years...
+We should therefore not buy more than one pair of these at 5 years old, therefore one pair per year which represents 4.4 pairs less than the French average!

-A more eco-friendly shoe is one made from materials with a lower ecological footprint and that are renewable.
-Organic cotton, recycled plastic and vegetable-based leather and dyes are preferable.
+A more ecological shoe will be one that is made from materials with a smaller ecological footprint and renewable ones.
+We can therefore favor organic cotton, recycled plastic as well as vegetable leather and dye.

-Although this doesn't apply to vegans, it can still be less environmentally friendly to buy shoes made from cotton and plastic than from leather, which is generally more resistant and durable.
-Here again, it's important to buy leather whose origin and tanning process (chrome-free) are known.
+Although this does not apply to vegans, it may still be less environmentally friendly to favor the purchase of shoes made from cotton and plastic than one made from leather which is generally more resistant and durable.
+Here we still need to encourage the purchase of leather whose origin and tanning process (free from chrome) are known.

-And while we're at it, we'll also be favoring ethically-designed shoes that involve adequate living conditions for workers.
+And while we're at it, we're also going to promote ethically designed shoes that provide adequate living conditions for workers.

-So there are some great alternatives when it comes to footwear.
+So there are some great alternatives for our shoes.

-It's our shared responsibility to make more ecological and ethical choices in everything we consume, including shoes.
-The Internet is full of information on the different processes used by brands, and it's always possible to question the company that produces the shoes you want.
+It is our common responsibility to make more ecological and ethical choices in everything we consume, including shoes.
+The Internet is full of information on the different processes of brands and it is always possible to question the company of the coveted shoes.

-So, once again, we invite you to use your power as a consumer!
+We therefore invite you once again to use your power as a consumer!